blixt/first-aid/README.md

 - [ ] Sandboxing (e.g. Docker) for security and privacy
 - [ ] Introduce ways to clear the context window (effective memory)
 - [ ] Add a server layer that can run / synchronize multiple instances of an agent
-- [ ] Session based tools, such as long-running command line tools
+- [ ] Solve for session based tools, such as long-running command line tools

 ## Tool ideas